 A Button is a simple control used to trigger an action.
 When a button is clicked, it sends a WM_COMMAND message to the parent window.

 Push Button– A push or command button is a rectangular clickable window typically containing a text label describing its function.
+Common examples are the ok and cancel buttons in a Windows dialog box.
 The predefined class name used in the CreateWindow function is “BUTTON”.
 For an overview of its configuration and use, see the editbox example (above).

 Check Boxes – A checkbox is a small square box and associated label that describes the purpose of the checkbox.
 Checkboxes function as a toggle switch allowing the selection and de-selection options.
 Clicking the box once causes a checkmark to appear; clicking it again toggles the checkmark off.
 Both of these actions send a message to the parent window.
 The predefined class name used for a checkbox in the Creatwindow function is “BUTTON” with the dwStyle being set to “BS_CHECKBOX”.